SAP-samples/teched2023-XP160/exercises/exercise1/README.md

 Are we finished yet?
 How does Terraform know that it must wait with the execution of this resource until the app subscription is finished?

 In general, the Terraform framework will try to execute as many actions on the resources as possible.
 In the planning phase it considers the dependencies that are *implicitly* defined in your `main.tf` file like using the output of one resource as input for the next one.
-But in the case of the assignment of role collections we have a deppendency to the app subscription, but we do not have any implicit dependency that Terraform could detect.
+But in the case of the assignment of role collections we have a dependency to the app subscription, but we do not have any implicit dependency that Terraform could detect.
 How can we solve that?

 Terraform provides a special block for this scenario namely the `depends_on` argument ([documentation](https://developer.hashicorp.com/terraform/language/meta-arguments/depends_on)).
 With this we can *explicitly* model the dependencies between resources that Terraform must take into account when calculating the execution plan of the resource provisioning.

 In our scenario this means that you must specify the dependency to the app subscription as: